lenamariahackl/protein-binding-site-prediction/README.md

 ## Troubleshooting
 In case of a `ModuleNotFoundError: No module named Bio` error, ensure that pip3 and python3 refer to the same python version.
+In case of a `RuntimeError: CUDA out of memory.` error, specify a smaller batchsize depending on your available memory as shown above.

 ## Project description
 A CNN is trained on protein sequence data to predict the binding probability of a protein with classes metal / small / nuclear / peptide.
 Network weights are used to calculate class activation maps (CAMs) and thereby deduce residue-level information.
 Binding residues are predicted using a combination of protein-level prediction and the extracted CAMs.